 It’s important to understand that any other type of stem cell treatment is considered experimental.

 What’s the difference between a stem cell clinic and a hospital?

 Simply put, stem cell clinics are free-standing facilities, often with little or no government oversight.
-Therefore, it’s there are many potential dangers associated with stem cell clinics.
-Conversely, the government highly regulates hospitals.
+Therefore, no one is making sure patients are safe in stem cell clinics.
+On the other hand, the government highly regulates hospitals.

 Stem cell treatments provided at hospitals are either FDA approved or are part of a clinical trial under FDA oversight.
 In order to study stem cell products, researchers must show the FDA they are taking steps to help assure the product’s safety, purity and potency.
 Additionally, researchers must provide data from animal studies to help evaluate potential risks.